kiendoo4/kiendoo4/README.md

 ## Hello world!! 👋

-Hi there, my full name is Nguyen Trung Kien but you can call me Doo :>
+Hi there, my full name is Nguyen Trung Kien.
+You can call me Doo :>

-* 🌱 Interests: Passionate about unlocking the power of language, I am a dedicated NLP enthusiast with a strong foundation in computer science.
+* 🌱 Interest: Passionate about unlocking the power of language, I am a dedicated NLP enthusiast with a strong foundation in computer science.
 Driven by a commitment to continuous learning and innovation, I am eager to contribute my skills to developing cutting-edge NLP applications.

 * 🔭 Carrer objective: Currently completing my third year at the University of Information Technology (UIT), I am actively seeking opportunities as an **AI Engineer** or **Research Assistant** to apply my academic knowledge and gain practical experience in the field.